A novel characterization of structures in smooth regression curves: from a viewpoint of persistent homology: Conclusion

-However, \cite{Tdaconsistency} proposed a different procedure based on the kernel estimation of statistical functions (density and regression functions), applicable in the present context.
-We apply this procedure to estimate the persistent homology of the first derivative of regression functions and establish its consistency.
-This procedure is useful in the present context since its consistency does not require uniform convergence of the estimator of the underlying function.
-Thus, this procedure paves the way for exploring structures via the persistent homology of the first derivative of the regression functions.
-For future considerations, it would be tempting to extend this procedure for higher-order derivatives to explore some stimulating structures in regression curves.
 We would also like to explore the possibility of extending this procedure for the gradient of the regression function when there is more than one regressor.
 In this context, we would like to discuss the possibility of extending the procedure when there is more than one regressor and the difficulties involved therein.
 Note that when there is more than one regressor, the regression function is $m: \mathbb{R}^d \xrightarrow{} \mathbb{R}, d \geq 2$.
 In this case, the first derivative, that is the gradient of the function, will be a function $m_{1}: \mathbb{R}^d \xrightarrow{} \mathbb{R}^d, d \geq 2 $.
 The usual persistent homology, also called one-parameter persistent homology, tracks the evolution of homological features in nested sequences of topological spaces indexed by a parameter $t \in \mathcal{I} \subset \mathbb{R}$.
-For example, filtrations built on point cloud usually have a radius $r \geq 0$ of Euclidean balls, or in super level-set filtrations, usually, it is the height of a real-valued function that varies over $\mathbb{R}$.
+For example, filtrations built on point clouds usually have a radius $r \geq 0$ of Euclidean balls, or in super level-set filtrations, usually, it is the height of a real-valued function that varies over $\mathbb{R}$.
 Therefore, the usual persistent homology can be used only for real-valued functions.
 In contrast, here we aim to compute the persistent homology of a vector-valued function that does not have the usual notion of height.
-Thus, to compute persistent homology for the first derivative of a function when the domain of the function is $\mathbb{R}^d, d \geq 2$, we have to resort to the so-called, multiparameter persistent homology.
+Thus, to compute persistent homology for the first derivative of a function when the domain of the function is $\mathbb{R}^d, d \geq 2$, we have to resort to the so-called multiparameter persistent homology (see, e.g., \cite{BotnanLesnick2023}).
 The multiparameter persistent homology is meant to track the evolution of topological features for filtrations of the form $\{\mathcal{X}_{\boldsymbol{t}}; \boldsymbol{t} \in \mathbb{R}^d, \}, d \geq 2$.
-However, it does not have a straightforward extension of one-parameter persistent homology because it does not have a nice numerical invariant such as barcode.
+However, it does not have a straightforward extension of one-parameter persistent homology because it does not have a nice numerical invariant, such as a barcode.
 Thus, though it provides some information about the underlying topological space, it is not a compact numerical invariant, making it restrictive for topological inference.
 For these reasons, it is not so straightforward to make topological inferences about the derivative of the regression function when there is more than one regressor.